kubernetes/enhancements/keps/sig-api-machinery/3962-mutating-admission-policies/README.md

 These goals will help you determine what you need to measure (SLIs) in the next question.
 -->
+No impact on latency for admission request when MutatingAdmissionPolicy are absent.
+Performance when MutatingAdmissionPolicy are in use will need to be measured and optimized before GA.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?